Schwungus-Software/SECS/README.md

 For each new SECS project:

-- Include the `SECS.h` header wherever required.
+- Include the `SECS.hpp` header wherever required.
 - Define `const Systems SECS::systems` once, e.g. in your `main.cpp` file.
 - Populate it with systems using an initializer list.
 - Call `SECS::tick(...)` every in-game tick.